nicohlr/ipychart/docs/docs/user_guide/scales.md

 ### Ticks argument

-The minor and major ticks options are common to both scales.
+The minor and major tick's options are common to both scales.
 Therefore, for reasons of clarity and readability of the documentation, the detailed description of these options was placed here, at the end of this section.

 #### Minor subarguments (`'ticks'` options)

-The minor tick configuration is nested under the ticks configuration in the `'minor'` key.
-It defines options for the minor tick marks that are generated by the axis (omitted options are inherited from ticks configuration):
+The minor tick configuration is nested under the tick's configuration in the `'minor'` key.
+It defines options for the minor tick marks that are generated by the axis (omitted options are inherited from tick's configuration):

 ```py
 options = {